-The Historical Film Equipment Archive is located in a warehouse with 800 square meters of floor space on Reuchlinstraße in Berlin-Moabit.
+The Historical Film Equipment Archive is located in a warehouse on Imhoffweg in Berlin-Marienfelde.
 The collection includes cameras and projectors, viewing and editing consoles, as well as material on the history of film labs.
 More peripheral items are also collected, such as light and sound equipment, camera dollies, movie theater furnishings, company catalogues and journals on film technology.

 The main areas of the collection have been indexed and photographed.